 (4) Positions 10 through 17.
 In accordance with FAR 4.1603(a)(4), DoD-issued PIIDs shall only use positions 10 through 13 to complete the PIID.
 Enter the serial number of the instrument in these positions.
 A separate series of serial numbers may be used for any type of instrument listed in FAR 4.1603(a)(3).
 DoD components assign such series of PIID numbers sequentially.
 A DoD component may reserve blocks of numbers or alpha-numeric numbers for use by its various activities.

 (b) Elements of a supplementary PIID.
 In addition to the supplementary PIID numbering procedures in FAR 4.1603(b), follow the procedures contained in paragraphs (b)(2)(ii)(1) and (2) of this section.
-See (b) for examples of proper supplementary PIID numbering.
+See PGI 204.1603 (b) for examples of proper supplementary PIID numbering.

 (2)(ii) Positions 2 through 6.
 In accordance with FAR 4.1603(b)(2)(ii), DoD-issued supplementary PIIDs shall, for positions 2 through 6 of modifications to contracts and agreements, comply with the following: